Criticism of Muhammad: Legacy

 Some scholars claim that following Muhammad's death, the Muslim community who were joined together by the unity of the faith became "leaderless" and a "haphazard" group.
 In the absence of established dynastic traditions and political customs, divisions emerged among Muslims.
-Muhammad did not compile the Quran into a single text during or his prophetic tradition during his lifetime; the Quran was compiled during Uthman's Caliphate, and the hadith were collected and codified by scholars and companions in the 8th–9th centuries.
+Muhammad did not compile the Quran into a single text during or his prophetic tradition during his lifetime; the Quran was compiled into book form during Uthman's Caliphate, and the hadith were collected and codified by scholars and companions in the 8th–9th centuries.

 According to both Sunni and Shia Muslims, on his way back from his last pilgrimage to Mecca, Muhammad stopped in a place called Ghadir Khumm, and appointed his cousin Ali as his executor of his last will and his Wali.
 The word Wali was interpreted differently by Sunni and Shia Muslims.
 Shia believes Muhammad explicitly appointed Ali as his successor at the location.
 Shia also believe Muhammad's Ahl al-Bayt, are the trusted collectors and transmitters of Muhammad's ahadith and trusted interpreters of Quran.

 Muhammad reportedly stated that leadership was to remain within his own tribe, the Quraysh, a directive often seen as a pragmatic effort to preserve tribal unity but interpreted by some modern scholars as introducing a hierarchical structure into Islam.
 Christophe Jaffrelot argues that this contributed to the formation of a hereditary elite led by Muhammad's family and descendants (the Ahlul Bayt and sayyids), followed by his clan (Banu Hashim) then his tribe, the Quraysh.